mpaluchowski/tli-registration/README.md

 # TLI Registration Form

-A registration form for the Toastmasters Leadership Institute events, built on top of the PHP [Fat-Free Framework][fat-free-framework].
+A registration form for the Toastmasters Leadership Institute events, built on top of the PHP [Fat-Free Framework][fat-free-framework] with [Bootstrap][bootstrap].

 ## Requirements